 Thus, policyholders should choose an insurer they can trust to remain financially sound for many years to come, the III indicates on its website.
 One way to do that is to research the company’s financial stability with the four major credit rating agencies: A.M.
 Best, Fitch Ratings, Moody’s Investor Service and Standard & Poor’s.
 (Check MassMutual’s financial strength and ratings here)

 Take note that each rating agency has its own rating scale, and they don’t always align when it comes to scoring an insurance company’s underlying strength.
 For that reason, the III recommends consumers consider ratings from two or more agencies before they commit.4

 The NAIC also has online tools to help consumers research whether an insurance company has any enforcement actions against it, and download financial data and market conduct examination reports.

-Roughly 47 percent of women and 58 percent of men in America own some form of life insurance, either an individual policy or a group policy (or both), and all have a vested interest in securing coverage from a reputable company.
-5 The state regulatory framework and guaranty funds help protect policyholders, but consumer vigilance is also critical.
+Roughly 52 percent of American adults own some form of life insurance, either an individual policy or a group policy (or both), and all have a vested interest in securing coverage from a reputable company.5 The state regulatory framework and guaranty funds help protect policyholders, but consumer vigilance is also critical.

 “Educate yourself about life insurance,” said Rheingold.
 “Think about the purpose of coverage, which is to protect your family if you were no longer with them, and determine how much you need, what kind you need and whether you need it at all.”